New York Soft Tissue Injury Lawyer

-Don’t underestimate the effects a soft tissue injury can have on your life after an accident in New York City.
+Don’t underestimate the effects a soft tissue injury can have on your life after an accident.
 It can cause a tremendous amount of pain, limit your ability to move and get around, and prevent you from being an active participant in your own life.
 You might require extensive medical treatment and be unable to work.
 As a direct result, you might find yourself in a very difficult financial situation.

 When someone else is responsible for your soft tissue injury, they should be held fully accountable and forced to pay you the money you need and deserve.
 However, you’ll have to be aggressive in your demands.
 That’s where the qualified NYC personal injury lawyers at Mirman, Markovits & Landau, P.C. can help.

 Our legal team has more than 200 years of combined experience helping injury victims in NYC like you.
 We’ve successfully recovered more than $1 Billion in verdicts and settlements.
 When you call us for help, we’ll fight tirelessly to secure maximum compensation on your behalf.

 - Review all relevant evidence, including police reports and medical assessments

 - Consult with medical professionals to ensure that we fully appreciate the extent of your soft tissue injury

 - Downplay your potential contributions to your soft tissue injury

 - Negotiate with insurance companies on your behalf, and

 - Have our reputable NYC trial attorneys take your case to court, if necessary.